cyanheads/model-context-protocol-resources/README.md

 ## 🚀 Getting Started

-1.  **Explore the Guides**: Understand MCP concepts and development approaches.
+1.  **Explore the Guides**: Understand MCP concepts and development approaches using the [Client](guides/mcp-client-development-guide.md) and [Server](guides/mcp-server-development-guide.md) guides.
-2.  **Select a Server**: Choose one relevant to your needs and follow its setup instructions.
+2.  **Select a Server**: Choose one relevant to your needs from the [MCP Servers](#-mcp-servers) section and follow its specific setup instructions in its repository.
-3.  **Connect a Client**: Use an existing MCP-compatible client (Claude Desktop, Cline, etc.) or build your own using my [Client Development Guide](guides/mcp-client-development-guide.md).
+3.  **Connect a Client**: Use an existing MCP-compatible client (like Claude Desktop, Cline, etc.) or build your own using the [Client Development Guide](guides/mcp-client-development-guide.md).
-4.  **Experiment & Contribute**: Try out the tools and consider contributing via issues or pull requests.
+4.  **Experiment & Contribute**: Try out the tools and consider contributing via issues or pull requests on the respective project repositories.

 ## 📄 License

 [![Apache 2.0 License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-This project is licensed under the Apache License 2.0.
-See the [LICENSE](LICENSE) file for details.
+This project and its components are licensed under the Apache License 2.0.
+See the [LICENSE](LICENSE) file for details, and check individual component repositories for any specific licensing nuances.

 ---